Research-Based

 Benefits Of Prebiotics

-The health benefits of prebiotics can be attributed to the short-chain fatty acid (SCFA) which increases its production over time.
-These SCFAs are the end-products of prebiotic fermentation and they have a major role in regulating your intestinal barrier.
-Now, let us tackle the benefits of prebiotics:
+The health benefits of prebiotics stem from increased production of short-chain fatty acids (SCFAs).
+These SCFAs result from prebiotic fermentation and play a crucial role in regulating your intestinal barrier.
+Here are the key benefits of prebiotics:

 1. Effects On The Immune System